yusiqo/byte64/README.md

 npm run vscode:prepublish

 # Install the extension from the local .vsix file
-code --install-extension byte-0.1.1.vsix
+code --install-extension byte64-0.1.1.vsix
 ```

 ## 🚀 Getting Started

 1. **Install the extension** from the VS Code marketplace or using the manual method above
-2. **Open the Byte panel** by clicking the Byte icon in the activity bar
+2. **Open the Byte64 panel** by clicking the Byte64 icon in the activity bar
 3. **Configure your AI provider** using the `/configure` command in the chat panel
    - You'll need an API key for most providers (OpenAI, Anthropic, Google)
    - For local models, ensure Ollama is running with your preferred model